Summer fun with Snow Caps Sled Dogs in Breckenridge

 “I wanted something more exciting,” he said.
 The next flash of inspiration came when he saw several scooters for sale.
 He bought them, rigged up a harness and recruited several friends to test them out.
 The result — it worked, and it was really fun.

 Now, it’s the fifth year that Snow Caps has offered the scooter tours.
-It’s not much more than a rider, the scooter, two hand brakes, ropes and the dogs, making it their highest difficulty level activity, restricted to ages 16 and up.
+It’s not much more than a rider, the scooter, two hand brakes, ropes and the dogs, making it their highest difficulty level activity, restricted to ages 16 and older.

 As much as the Snow Caps folks want to share this activity with people, they want to make sure you know what you’re getting into ahead of time.